pranavmahabs/bindcompare/README.md

 Gene Ontology results from GProfiler2 and motif analysis from either STREME or MEME or also included in this directory.
 Please see the [MEME Suite](https://meme-suite.org/meme/doc/streme.html) page for more information on MEME/STREME.
 Please see the [GProfiler2 Manual](https://cran.r-project.org/web/packages/gprofiler2/vignettes/gprofiler2.html) for more information on the Gene Ontology analysis!
 Feel free to copy the gene list into your GO tool of choice as well!

 ## Credits
-This was script was written at Brown University in the [Larschab Lab](larschanlab.com).
+This was script was written at Brown University in the [Larschan Lab](https://www.larschanlab.com).